Corned beef: Philippines

 Corned beef, especially the Libby's brand, first became popular during the American colonial period of the Philippines (1901–1941) among the wealthy as a luxury food; they were advertised serving the corned beef cold and straight-from-the-can on to a bed of rice, or as patties in between bread.
 During World War II (1942–1945), American soldiers brought for themselves, and airdropped from the skies the same corned beef; it was a life-or-death commodity since the Japanese Imperial Army forcibly controlled all food in an effort to subvert any resistance against them.

 Carne norte guisado of the Philippines with potatoes, onions, garlic, carrots, and tomatoes; it is eaten with white rice or bread.

 After the war (1946 to present), corned beef gained far more popularity.
 It remains a staple in balikbayan boxes and on Filipino breakfast tables.
 The ordinary Filipino can afford them, and many brands have sprung up, including those manufactured by Century Pacific Food, CDO Foodsphere and San Miguel Food and Beverage, which are wholly owned by Filipinos and locally manufactured.

 Philippine corned beef is typically made from shredded beef or buffalo meat, and is almost exclusively sold in cans.
 It is boiled, shredded, canned, and sold in supermarkets and grocery stores for mass consumption.
-It is usually served as the breakfast combination called "corned beef silog", in which corned beef is cooked as carne norte guisado (fried, mixed with onions, garlic, and often, finely cubed potatoes, carrots, tomatoes, and/or cabbage), with a side of sinangag (garlic fried rice), and a fried egg.
-Another common way to eat corned beef is tortang carne norte (or corned beef omelet), in which corned beef is mixed with egg and fried.
+It is usually served as the breakfast combination called "corned beef silóg", in which corned beef is cooked as carne norte guisado (fried, mixed with onions, garlic, and often, finely cubed potatoes, carrots, tomatoes, and/or cabbage), with a side of sinangág (garlic fried rice), and a fried egg.
+Another common way to eat corned beef is tortang carne norte (or corned beef omelette), in which corned beef is mixed with beaten egg and fried.
 Corned beef is also used as a cheap meat ingredient in dishes like sopas and sinigang.